Cory Copeland

 • @seo-agent/core — collectors (SEO technical, SEO content, SEO keywords; GEO citability, GEO schema, GEO technical, GEO authority), a polite fetcher (robots-aware, disk-cached, retry), a BFS crawler, a Puppeteer JS-render fallback, scoring, and the orchestrator.

-Invocation is either through Claude Code directly:
+Invocation, still, is either through Claude Code directly:

 /full-audit https://spiceshelf.app